Direct Collapse to Precursors of Supermassive Black Hole Seeds:Radiation-feedback-generated Outflows: Acknowledgements

 \section{Acknowledgements}

 We thank the Enzo and YT support team for help.
 All the analysis has been conducted using yt \citep{turk11}, http://yt-project.org/.
 I.S. is grateful to Mitch Begelman for discussions on various topics relevant to this work.
 Y.L. acknowledges the support from the NSFC grants No. 11903026, 12273031.
-This work has been partially supported by the Hubble Theory grant HST-AR-18584 (to I.S.), by JSPS KAKENHI grant 16H02163 (to I.S.) and 19H05810, 20H0018 (to K.N.).
-I.S. and K.N. are grateful for a generous support from the International Joint Research Promotion Program at Osaka University.
+I.S. acknowledges the hospitality of KITP at UCSB where part of this research has been conducted under the NSF under Grant No. NSF PHY-1748958.
+This work has been partially supported by the Hubble Theory grant HST-AR-18584 and by JSPS KAKENHI grant 16H02163 (to I.S.) and 19H05810, 20H0018 (to K.N.).
+I.S. and K.N. are grateful for generous support from the International Joint Research Promotion Program at Osaka University.
 The STScI is operated by the AURA, Inc., under NASA contract NAS5-26555.
-The work was carried out at National Supercomputer Center in Tianjin, and the calculations were performed on TianHe-1A.
+The simulations were carried out TianHe-1A at the National Supercomputer Center in Tianjin.